cs-si-ucr/cs10/docs/lab07.md

 Exercise 1
 ---

-Write a function that returns the ``max`` of two numbers.
+Write a function that returns the ``max`` of two integers.
 Call it ``myMax``.

 Exercise 2
 ---

-Write a function that returns the ``min`` of two numbers.
+Write a function that returns the ``min`` of two integers.
 Call it ``myMin``.

 Exercise 3
 ---

-Write a function that returns the absolute value of two integers.
+Write a function that returns the absolute value of an integer.
 Call it ``myAbs``.

 Exercise 4
 ---

-Write a function that returns the absolute value of two floating-point numbers Call it ``myFabs``.
+Write a function that returns the absolute value of a floating-point number.
+Call it ``myFabs``.